b-forster/dnd-archivist/README.md

 A character sheet &amp; leveling companion app for Dungeons and Dragons 5th Edition.

+This project is under development and is currently optimized for **desktop browser** screens using **dark mode**.

+## Upcoming Changes

+### Basic Features

+- Save character and show it listed on the main page (via browser cookies)
+- View/edit existing character sheet
+- Multi-step character creation to allow more customization fields: alignment, backstory, etc.

+### UI

+- Light mode style optimizations
+- Support for mobile and other screen sizes

+### Stretch Goals

+- User logins
+- Persistent database storage
+- Support for tracking more detailed character stats: feats, equipment, spells, etc.
+- Implement external fantasy name generator for randomized name suggestions
+- Interface for uploading avatar and/or generating AI art for character portrait
+- Create campaigns and invite other users

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).